divonlan/genozip/docs/kraken.rst

 |
 | • For the purposes of ``+0``, a line is considered *unclassified* if *both* components list it as unclassified.
 |
+| Note: The R1 and R2 files *must* contain exactly the same reads (QNAMEs) - its ok if they are in a different order
+|

 **Kraken data containing reads with /1 and /2**